 History fans know that the Wright Brothers experimented with their flying machines in Kitty Hawk before making the first powered flight four miles south at what is now Kill Devil Hills.

-Take a full moon kayak tour with Kitty Hawk Kayaks or rent a bike from Kitty Hawk Cycle Company and meander along the raised walkways of Sandy Run Park, or along the shady tree-lined trails of Kitty Hawk Maritime Woods Reserve.
+Take a full moon kayak tour from a local outfitter.
+Rent a bike and meander along the raised walkways of Sandy Run Park or along the shady tree-lined trails of Kitty Hawk Maritime Woods Reserve.

 Above: Kitty Hawk, NC